tugrulhkarabulut/tugrulhkarabulut.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am a first-year Computer Science and Engineering PhD student at the University of Michigan.
-I am part of the [Graph Exploration and Mining at Scale (GEMS) Lab](https://gemslab.github.io/), supervised by [Prof. Danai Koutra](https://web.eecs.umich.edu/~dkoutra/).
-My research interests include graph machine learning and its limitations as well as its integration with various modalities.
+I am a first-year Computer Science and Engineering PhD student at the University of Michigan, working in the [Graph Exploration and Mining at Scale (GEMS) Lab](https://gemslab.github.io/) under [Prof. Danai Koutra](https://web.eecs.umich.edu/~dkoutra/).
+My research interests include graph machine learning, studying its limitations, and exploring multimodal integration approaches.

-Previously, I have obtained my master's degree Boğaziçi University, where I worked on improving representation in graph neural networks (GNNs) by tackling over-smoothing and over-squashing phenomena under the supervision of Prof. İnci M. Baytaş.
+Previously, I obtained my master's degree from Boğaziçi University.
+There, I worked with Prof. İnci M. Baytaş on improving representation learning in graph neural networks (GNNs) by tackling over-smoothing and over-squashing phenomena.